acmesecorg/metacrack/CATALOG.md

 To add the usernames contained in the second column, we can reprocess the file specifying the columns and fields we want to use.
 There should always be a field specified for every column.
 When ommitted, the first column is mapped to the Passwords field as per the example above.
 No new passwords were added because they already existed in the catalog.

-`meta catalog input.txt store --columns 1 2 --fields p u` &nbsp;<br>
+`meta catalog input.txt Store --columns 1 2 --fields p u` &nbsp;<br>
 &nbsp;<br>